Prescription Drug Possession and Distribution Attorneys Passaic County, NJ

 Wayne, NJ Prescription Drug Distribution Lawyers Defend Clients

 Our Wayne prescription drug possession with intent to distribute attorneys will work with the unique facts and evidence of your case to determine the best defense strategy moving forward.
-We will examine your discovery package which led to your drug distribution or possession charges and see what the best course of action may be.
+We will examine your discovery package which led to your drug distribution or possession charges and sees what the best course of action may be.

 For example, the evidence being presented against you may have been collected illegally.
 If we are able to show that law enforcement officers did not follow proper legal protocols during your arrest or evidence gathering process, we may be able to have certain evidence thrown out as inadmissible.
-Even a single piece of evidence being inadmissible can lead to reduced or dismissed charges.
+Even a single piece of evidence is inadmissible can lead to reduced or dismissed charges.

 Our lawyers may also strive to show that certain evidence being used against you is circumstantial and does not prove beyond a doubt that you are guilty.
-An example of this might be police claiming you had intent to distribute prescription drugs based on certain drug paraphernalia such as baggies or small containers found in your residence.
+An example of this might be police claiming you had the intent to distribute prescription drugs based on certain drug paraphernalia such as baggies or small containers found in your residence.
 However, we may be able to show that this evidence is circumstantial and does not prove intent to distribute.

 Contact our Little Falls Prescription Drug Crimes Attorneys Today

 At The Montanari Law Group, our experienced criminal law attorneys take pride in defending the legal rights of clients charged with prescription drug possession or distribution across New Jersey, including the towns of Clifton, Paterson, Wayne, Woodland Park, West Milford, Little Falls, and all of Passaic County.
 We believe in working with each of our clients on a personal level to understand the nature of their case and how we can best serve them in seeking to reduce and ideally dismiss the charges at hand.